massdriver-cloud/webinar-postgresql-logical-replication/README.md

 latest_end_time       | 2023-08-09 04:10:25.602431+00
 ```

 Looks like they're in sync!
-Its time to "failover" to PG 15.
+Its time to "promote" to PG 15.

-## Failover
+## Database Promotion

-The failover process is pretty straightforward:
+The promotion process is pretty straightforward:

 1. Put any applications that write to your source database in maintenance mode.
 This will be your second, potentially brief, downtime.
 2. Check the replication and subscription status and drop the subscription